rkruk/gmail-dmarc-automation/README.md

 1. **Labeling:**
    - The script auto-labels new DMARC emails (with .xml/.zip/.gz attachments) as `DMARC`.
 2. **Processing:**
-   - It processes all labeled emails, extracts and parses DMARC XML data, and appends the results to the "DMARC Reports" sheet.
+   - It processes all labeled emails, extracts and parses DMARC XML data, deduplicates, and appends the results to the "DMARC Reports" sheet.
-   - Deduplication ensures each report is only processed once.
+   - Data is enriched with country (GeoIP) and plain-language failure reason.
    - After processing, emails are moved to the `DMARC/Processed` label and archived.
 3. **Summary & Charts:**
-   - The script updates a "Summary" sheet with aggregated data and professional charts.
+   - The script updates a "Summary" sheet with aggregated data, dynamic charts, date-range filtering, and drill-down links.
-4. **CSV Export:**
+4. **Dashboard:**
+   - The "Dashboard" sheet provides KPIs and trendline charts for high-level monitoring.
+5. **Config & Help:**
+   - The "Config" sheet manages report recipients and retention settings.
+The "Help" sheet provides usage and glossary.
+6. **Archiving & Export:**
-   - Each month, a CSV archive of that month's data is saved to a `DMARC Archives` folder in Google Drive.
+   - Each month, data is archived to a new sheet and a CSV is exported to a `DMARC Archives` folder in Google Drive.
+7. **Scheduled Reporting:**
+   - A PDF summary is generated and emailed to recipients on a schedule.
-5. **Cleanup:**
+8. **Cleanup:**
-   - Processed emails older than 7 days are automatically deleted from Gmail.
+   - Processed emails older than 7 days are deleted.
+Data older than the retention period is purged.

 ---

-## Script Functions
+## Script Functions (Key)

 - `autoLabelDMARCReports()`: Labels new DMARC emails in Gmail.
-- `processDMARCReports()`: Processes all labeled DMARC emails, parses attachments, appends data, updates summary, and exports CSV.
+- `processDMARCReports()`: Processes all labeled DMARC emails, parses attachments, appends data, enriches, updates summary, dashboard, and exports CSV.
 - `autoLabelAndProcessDMARCReports()`: Runs both labeling and processing in one go (set this as your main daily trigger).
 - `deleteOldProcessedDMARCEmails()`: Deletes processed DMARC emails older than 7 days (set as a daily trigger).
-- `onOpen()`: Adds a custom menu to the Google Sheet for manual processing.
-- Utility/test functions: `colorTabsTest()`, `listSheetNames()`.
+- `setupConfigSheet()`, `setupHelpSheet()`, `setupDashboardSheet()`: Create and update Config, Help, and Dashboard sheets.
+- `purgeOldDMARCData()`: Purges data older than retention period.
+- `addDrillDownLinksToSummary()`: Adds drill-down hyperlinks in Summary.
+- `sendScheduledDMARCReport()`: Exports Summary as PDF and emails to recipients.
+- `applyBranding()`: Applies font/color styling (no logo logic).

 ---